12 Things You Need To Do When Your ZJ Stalls

 Now would be good time to get daring and crawl under the back of the Jeep while it's running and lay your ear (or use a stethoscope) on the lowest part of the tank and listen for irregularities in the noise the pump is making.
 This is dangerous, don't get burned or ran over..
 Use your head for something besides a hat rack.
 Unless you have loud exhaust, you should also be able to hear the pump run through the filler neck, but you have to get stinky gas smell on your ear.
 If it sounds like the motor has sand in it, it's time to change the pump.
 Some people have made it home by whacking the low part of the tank with something that gets the pump's attention, like a 2x4.

 #7.
 IGNITION: The best option is do a complete tune up using OEM or equal parts if you haven't had one for 20K.
-Don’t buy the cheapest thing you can find.
-It won’t last and will cause you more pain.
-At minimum, get a cap with brass contacts, copper plugs (4.0 doesn't like platinum plugs).
+These old ZJs are not race cars.
+They do not like or need race car (high performance) plugs, wires, or coils.
+These parts may not have the correct electrical characteristics and can be detrimental to the performance of the PCM.
+However, Do not buy the cheapest thing you can find.
+Numerous problems have been reported on the forum with low-end caps, rotors, and coils.
+Get a cap with brass contacts and copper plugs (4.0 doesn't like platinum plugs).
 Here is Uniblurb's recommendation for parts for the 4.0.